chadwhitacre/openpath/_posts/2024-01-19-the-open-source-sustainability-crisis.md

 paths](https://twitter.com/eigenjoy/status/862412458517962752) is Open Source _subsidization_, not _sustainability_.

-{% include img.html src="./new-role.jpg" url="https://twitter.com/eigenjoy/status/862412458517962752" %}
+<blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">If you&#39;re interested in monetizing your open-source project, I made this handy chart for you: <a href="https://t.co/2yAjCRt78T">pic.twitter.com/2yAjCRt78T</a></p>&mdash; Nate (@eigenjoy) <a href="https://twitter.com/eigenjoy/status/862412458517962752?ref_src=twsrc%5Etfw">May 10, 2017</a></blockquote>

-As I define it, Open Source sustainability means no hoops.
+As I define it, Open Source sustainability means no hoops, no "New Role" in Nate's chart.
 Self-determined individuals freely produce Open Source software, and get paid in proportion to their productivity without having to also become tech influencers, or sell contracts, or any other shenanigans.
 Those can who want to.
 I envision a world where we don't have to.

 ## What is the Sustainability Crisis?